-- · It is recommended to modify the password after the administrator logs in the system for the first time. - · User name is case-sensitive.
+It's recommended to modify the password after the administrator logs in the system for the first time.

-Figure 4-26 User Safety Settings Menu - Administrator Settings Tab
+Figure 4-24 Administrator Settings Screen

-User authorization

-User can enable or disable the user authorization function on Administrator Settings tab.
-When user authorization function is enabled, user should input the user name or password on login screen.

-■ Account management list

-Administrator can add or delete user, modify user password, and import or export users on User List menu.

-Add user: Click Add User, input the user name and set the password in the pop-up dialogue box.

-- · Only ordinary user account can be added. - Password must contain 8 -16 characters, at least including two combinations of number, letter or special character.
-Letters are case-sensitive. - Delete user: Click Delete User and delete the selected user according to the system prompt. - Modify password: Click Modify Password and modify the selected password according to the system prompt. - Import Users: Click Import Users, select import to medium on the pop-up dialog box, and click Import.
+Item Description User authorization User can enable or disable the user authorization function on Admin Settings tab.
+When user authorization function is enabled, user should input the user name and password on login screen.
+Account management list Add user: Click Add User, input the user name and set the password in the pop-up dialog box.
+NOTE: Only ordinary user account can be added.
+Password must contain 8 -16 characters, at least including two combinations of number, letter or special character.
+Letters are case-sensitive.
+Delete user: Click Delete User and delete the selected user according to the system prompt.
+Modify password: Click Modify Password and modify the selected password according to the system prompt.
+Import users: Click Import Users> Import to Medium on the pop-up dialog box, and click Import .
+NOTE: Only account data exported from the system in the same series models produced by the manufacturer can be imported.
+Export users: Click Export Users > Export to Medium on the pop-up dialog box, and click Export .
+Auto lock off User can enable or disable the auto logout function.
+Set the wait time before the system log out automatically when the system is idle.

-NOTE

-Only account data exported from the system in the same series models produced by the manufacturer can be imported.

-Export Users: Click Export Users > Export to Medium on the pop-up dialog box, and click Export.

-Auto lock time

-Account auto lock time is the wait time before the system log out automatically when the system is idle.
 If the system is idle for a set period of wait time, the system will automatically lock the current user and return to the login screen.

-■ Data security log

-Data security log is used to record the operation performed by user, including login, logout, patient data viewing, modification, export, and operation time, date and user name, but no patient information will be recorded.
+Data security log Data security log is used to record the operation performed by user, including login, logout, patient data viewing, modification, export, and operation time, date and user name, but no patient information will be recorded.
 Only administrator can export data security log to an external storage device or delete the data security log.

-■ Medium export

-When user authorization function is enabled, administrator can enable or disable the medium output feature.

-When the user authorization function is disabled, the medium output is enabled by default.

-■ User access control

-User access control is used to set the access authorization for patient data.

-- If All Data is selected, both administrator and ordinary user can access all patient data. - If Private Data is selected, administrator can access all patient data and ordinary user can only access the patient data collected by the user itself.
+Medium export When user authorization function is enabled, administrator can enable or disable the medium output feature.
+NOTE: When the user authorization function is disabled, the medium output is enabled by default.
+User access control User access control is used to set the access authorization for patient data. • If All Data is selected, both administrator and ordinary user can access all patient data.
+If Private Data is selected, administrator can access all patient data and ordinary user can only access the patient data collected by the user itself.

+Item Description Firewall Firewall is used to set the access authorization for IP address when user authority feature is enabled.
+Tick Enable Firewall (Allow all IP), and then all IP address can access the system.
+Tick Allow IP white list, and then click Settings to set the IP address allowed to access the system in the pop-up dialogue box.